amatos/amelia/README.md

 # 'Amelia' is an Arch Linux installer, written in Bash.

 -----------------------------------------------------
-The main concept behind this installer is the trinity: Automation, Interaction and Portability.
+The main concept behind this installer is the trinity: Automation and Interaction.

 'Amelia' is mainly targeted towards the average user, but power users might find it useful too.